woocommerce/woocommerce/readme.txt

 * Tweak - Disable image size settings if filters are being used.
 * Tweak - Hide the shipping address when local pickup is used.
 * Tweak - Password protected posts are not hidden from catalog by default anymore, visibility can be set via the 'Catalog visibility' option.
+* Tweak - Removed the shortcode button in favor to [WooCommerce Shortcodes](https://wordpress.org/plugins/woocommerce-shortcodes/)
 * Dev - API Version 2 with push support.
 * Dev - API: Lookup customers by email endpoint.
 * Dev - API: Allow ordering on the resource level.